rniekisch/DevOpsCapstone/Readme.md

 ## Solution

 The deployed application is a (very) simple Python Flask app, showing request data like browser, referer, event and ip address.
 The used docker registry is a public repository on DockerHub.
+For Kubernetes AWS EKS is used.
 The implemented update strategy for the Kubernetes pods is a rolling update.

 The app can be found at: <http://a4916a6bd3db043098bb2ddaeb334ab8-317157340.us-west-2.elb.amazonaws.com>